karteek-yv/pru-pid-motor/README.txt

     the TI documentation.
 A motor/encoder obtained from eBay provided excellent results in this system.

-    The quadrature encoder data is input to the P8 header on the BBG.
+    The quadrature encoder output is connected to the P8 header on the BBG.
 The DC motor is controlled via "Pulse Width Modulation" which is sourced from header P9.
 The PWM peripheral resides on PRU1, while the quadrature timing/decoding peripheral is located outside